LukasMarx/ai-food-blog/src/content/posts/Piedmontese Meatballs.md

 recipeYield: "4"
 calories: 380
 recipeCuisine: "Italian"
+recipeInstructions:
-recipeInstructions: [
+  [
     "In a large bowl, combine the ground beef, breadcrumbs, milk, Parmesan cheese, egg, onion, parsley, salt and pepper.
 Mix well with your hands until everything is evenly combined.", "Shape the mixture into 12-16 meatballs, depending on how large you want them.
 Place the meatballs on a plate and chill in the refrigerator for at least 20 minutes to firm up.", "Heat a large skillet over medium-high heat.
 Add 1 tablespoon of olive oil and swirl to coat the bottom of the pan.
 Add the meatballs and cook for 8-10 minutes, turning occasionally, until browned on all sides.", "Remove the meatballs from the pan and set aside.
 In the same pan, add 1 tablespoon of olive oil and the finely chopped onion.
 Cook for 2-3 minutes, until the onion is soft and translucent.", "Add the crushed tomatoes, tomato paste, sugar, salt, and red pepper flakes to the pan.
 Stir well to combine, and bring to a simmer.", "Add the meatballs back to the pan, spooning the tomato sauce over them.
-Cover and simmer for 15-20 minutes, until the meatballs are cooked through and the sauce has thickened.", "Serve the meatballs hot, garnished with chopped parsley and grated Parmesan cheese."
+Cover and simmer for 15-20 minutes, until the meatballs are cooked through and the sauce has thickened.", "Serve the meatballs hot, garnished with chopped parsley and grated Parmesan cheese.", ]
-]
 ---

 ## Introduction